Bradley Cooper: 2018–present: Expansion to filmmaking

 Cooper voiced Rocket in the 2022 Disney+ series I Am Groot and special The Guardians of the Galaxy Holiday Special and did so again in the 2023 film Guardians of the Galaxy Vol. 3.
 The last of these focused on Rocket's traumatic past.
 It led Jackson Weaver of CBC News to term Cooper "one of the few genuinely talented live actor turned voice actors".
 Cooper next directed, produced, and co-wrote Maestro (2023), a biographical drama about the relationship between composer Leonard Bernstein and his wife Felicia Montealegre, in which he also portrayed Bernstein opposite Carey Mulligan's Montealegre.
 He was hired by filmmaker Steven Spielberg to direct the project after a screening of A Star is Born.
 Controversy arose over Cooper's use of a prosthetic nose to play Bernstein, which some considered an example of "Jewface".
 Cooper was defended by both Bernstein's children and the Anti-Defamation League.
 Reviewing the film for BBC Culture, Nicholas Barber wrote, "Maestro confirms what was suggested by Cooper's directorial debut, A Star Is Born.
 He has sky-high ambitions, and he has the technical virtuosity and big-hearted sincerity to fulfil those ambitions with flair".
 He earned two more BAFTA and Golden Globe nominations for his direction and performance, in addition to three more Academy Award nominations for his production, writing, and performance.
 He also won another Grammy Award for the Maestro soundtrack.

 As of February 2025, Cooper will direct and work as a camera operator on the comedy film Is This Thing On? for Searchlight Pictures.
 He wrote its script with Will Arnett and Mark Chappell.
 It will star Arnett and Laura Dern, with Cooper appearing in a small role.
 Also in 2025, Cooper had a cameo appearance as Jor-El, Superman's father, in the DC Universe film Superman.

-Cooper, opposite Margot Robbie, is set to star in a prequel to Ocean's Eleven, to be produced by Warner Brothers.
+Cooper, opposite Margot Robbie, is set to star in a prequel to Ocean's Eleven, to be produced by Warner Bros.